 AARON: So what are the non-negotiables in your faith?

 PAUL: My fundamental is that I believe in Jesus.
 And I believe in the only Jesus we have any objective access to – the Jesus of the New Testament.
 Because of the resurrection of Jesus I believe in God.
 Then, because Jesus said “these are Scriptures that testify to me” I find I have to consider the Old Testament.

-Those are my perpetual start points…and also that I think it’s good to be nice to each other – even when we differ on our “non-negotiables”!!
+Those are my perpetual start points…and also that I think it’s good to be nice to each other – even when we differ on our personal “non-negotiables”!!
 I guess that’s what I saw modelled in my first church.

 PAUL: Amen to that.
 Releasing control is a toughie with all of today’s proper concerns around professional standards.
 But once we have properly established modes of safety in community, for me the word “control” has a very negative overtone.
-Back in the 80s I saw monastic brothers and sisters birthing vibrant new churches in Amazonia’s interior while the diocesan structures seemed to be doing their best to stifle the new groups.
+Back in the 1980s I saw monastic brothers and sisters birthing vibrant new churches in Amazonia’s interior while the diocesan structures seemed to be doing their best to stifle the new groups.
 This was because they were anxious that without sufficient priestly presence or control they could not guarantee how much like the mother denomination these Base Ecclesial Communities would end up looking!!

-I may be harsh in my reading of it (I was very young at the time) but it still gets me in the gut that the authentic saving faith of those new communities and the holistic devotion of those new believers seemed to weigh so little against the denomination’s value of a predictable outcome in neat conformity with the old order.
+I may be harsh in my reading of it (I was very young at the time) but it still gets me in the gut that the authentic faith and love of those new communities and the holistic approach of those new believers seemed to weigh so little against the denomination’s value of a predictable outcome in neat conformity with the old order.
 To me that’s completely back to front.